 Nationality.
 Wildblood is English although most people who hear it for the first time think it is Native American.
-In recent decades the blood has been "tamed" by marriage to persons of Welsh, Irish, Scottish, Dutch, Danish, Swedish, Swiss, Italian, German, French, Polish and Arab birth or extraction.
+In recent decades the blood has been "tamed" by marriage to persons of Welsh, Irish, Scottish, Dutch, Danish, Swedish, Swiss, Italian, German, French, Polish, Vietnamese and Arab birth or extraction.
 Since 2000 two Russian children have been adopted into the global tribe.
 It is suspected that the mother of three Wildbloods registered in Kensington and Chelsea in the first decade of the current millennium, whose maiden name is Silva, is Sri Lankan.
 Despite two black households in 19th century Louisiana and Mississippi censuses and lengthy stays of several families on the Dark Continent, apparently no African blood has been transfused to enliven our current blend.
 Most first names have been British and "Christian" - John, Elizabeth, Thomas, Sarah - but there has also been an Esron, Cinderella and Wenonah.
 Epicene, who formerly seasoned the list, is now about to be blown to Smith or Eeens under the grave, undenied suspicion of impersonating an offspring and parading unwarrantedly and unworthily as a wannabe Wildblood.

 Derivation and Earliest Records.
 Legend has it that the name denotes crime.
 That highway robbers were the first to be called Wildblood.
 The earliest Wildblood down under was hanged for murder soon after he arrived.
 People with the surname have gained prominence by coming down hard on both sides of the law, and in the 20th century have been convicted of forgery and since-decriminalized buggery, in the 21st of robbery and smuggling.
 The most ancient record of the name is from York Minster in the 13th century, followed by the transcriptions of 14th century monks bearing the seemingly pagan denomination.
 Family trees that the author has seen date back to the 1669 birth of Richardus to Thomas and Ellen in Smallwood and the 1727 delivery of Thomas by Alice, thought to have been a spinster, in Penkridge.
 Alice later married and had only daughters in wedlock.
 A few paragraphs down, under Research, Alice and her girls are immortalized in poem.
 Wildblood Square in Burslem has disappeared from the maps.
 However, the wild, woolly, snake-infested and overgrown Wildblood Branch creek still flows into the Pearl-bound Bogue Chitto.